 Originally introduced in the 2021 Federal Budget, the proposed Luxury Tax is calculated at the lesser of (i) 20 percent of the value above the retail sales price thresholds or (ii) 10 percent of the full value of the luxury car, boat or personal aircraft.
 The Government will release draft legislation in early 2022.

 These are relevant highlights from the 2021 Federal Fall Economic and Fiscal Update.
 To see the full update, visit this Federal Government website.
 If you have questions about these or any other tax issues, reach out to a Bateman MacKay Business Advisor.
-Make sure to subscribe to our blog for other tax, accounting and business advisory updates, including the 2022 Federal Budget, expected in Spring of 2022.
+Make sure to visit our blog page for other tax, accounting and business advisory updates, including the 2022 Federal Budget, expected in Spring of 2022.

 Sign up for our newsletter and receive tax, accounting, and COVID-19 resources for your business!